-Data support the concern that while many recognize and are aware of the dangers of drinking and driving, it is still an ongoing issue among American drivers.
+Data support the concern that while many recognize and are aware of the dangers of drinking and driving, it is still an ongoing issue among American drivers and is still a huge concern for highway safety.
 Research showed a notable distinction between female and male drivers' approaches to the issue.

 Drunk driving statistics by year (2006 - 2017)

-The following data points are taken from from the National Highway Traffic Safety Association, the National Safety Council, and the National Institute of Health.
+The following data points are taken from the National Highway Traffic Safety Administration, the National Safety Council, and the National Institute of Health.

 - From 2006-2016, the NHTSA reported more than 10,000 deaths from drunk driving collisions.